Own-Data-Privateer/hoardy-web/tool/README.md

   - `--and EXPR`
   : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

+- output:
+  - `-l, --lf-terminated`
+  : output absolute paths of matching WRR files terminated with `\n` (LF) newline characters to stdout (default)
+  - `-z, --zero-terminated`
+  : output absolute paths of matching WRR files terminated with `\0` (NUL) bytes to stdout

 ### wrrarms organize

-Rename/hardlink/symlink given WRR files to DESTINATION based on their metadata.
+Rename/hardlink/symlink given WRR files to `DESTINATION` based on their metadata.

 Operations that could lead to accidental data loss are not permitted.
 E.g. `wrrarms organize --action rename` will not overwrite any files, which is why the default `--output` contains `%(num)d`.